Penarth Athletic Club

 “The Vale of Glamorgan (Council) have been fantastic in their assistance whilst we’ve been closed, it gave us time to, not gut the club, but change it dramatically – we had issues with our toilet area and now it’s the best in Penarth, people think it’s fantastic.

-“The method of serving people, having to use waiting staff, has worked fantastically and I’m not sure why it’s taken us 50 years to realise the fantastic ‘beer garden’ we have where parents can watch their kids run around and play on the swings and slides whilst they sit and have a glass of cider of an evening.
-It’s taken the covid pandemic for us to realise that.”
+“The method of serving people, having to use waiting staff, has worked fantastically and I’m not sure why it’s taken us 50 years to realise the fantastic ‘beer garden’ where parents can watch their kids run around and play on the swings and slides whilst they sit and have a glass of cider of an evening.
+It took the covid pandemic for us to realise that.”

-It is is good to see that not everything is doom and gloom as venues like Penarth Athletic Club show the way forward in finding the positives from more than a year of coronavirus pandemic misery.
+It was certainly good to see that not everything was doom and gloom as venues like Penarth Athletic Club showed the way forward in finding the positives from more than a year of coronavirus pandemic misery.